kruebling/angularZoo/README.md

 4. run `gulp build` inside directory
 5. run `gulp serve` inside directory

+## Future functionality

+_The app will by styled using SASS_
+_The app will calculate the animals age by birthday_ _The app will filter out incorrect values on input forms_

 ## Known Bugs

 _App is currently a work in progress_